asyncgui/asynckivy/README.md

         print('C')
 ```

-It's barely readable and not easy to understand.
+It's not easy to understand.
-If you use `asynckivy`, the code above will become:
+If you use `asynckivy`, the above code will become:

 ```python
 import asynckivy as ak